georgepelal/InternetTestSpeed/README.md

 After that you will be able to directly run ITS_Main.py

-note:Do not make any changes of any of these files or errors might appear
+note:Do not make any changes of any of these files or errors may appear